persefy/task-manager/README.md

 ## MVP
 - Create Task list for all tasks
-- Create filtered lists for Current, Activities, and Completed
+- Create filtered lists for Recent, Calendar, Open, and Completed
 -  CRUD tasks
 - Assign tasks title, duration, and optionally deadline
 - Mark a task as an activity to enable the option to make active for scheduling